barnesrj/COP3530P3/README.md

 # Documentation and resources on how to use AirmanSort
 ## Getting Started with the Program

-This is a simple program that uses brute force methods...specifically bubble sort.
+This is a simple program that uses brute force methods...specifically bubble sort as well as a max heap procedure.
 Given a formatted csv file, the program will intake data on any number of Airmn, and then sort based on your specified criteria.

 ### Step 1: Create Your CSV File: